Estate Planning Lawyer

 An estate planning lawyer will help you make a plan that sets out what happens to your assets after death.

-While some people think that making a will is the same thing as estate planning, preparing a will is just one of the elements involved in developing a thorough estate plan.
+While some people think that making a will in Australia is the same thing as estate planning, preparing a will is just one of the elements involved in developing a thorough estate plan.

 An estate planning lawyer should cover a variety of things including: